Customize Static Analysis

 // ignore: invalid_assignment int x = '';

-If you want to suppress more than one rule, supply a comma-separated list.
-For example:
+To suppress more than one rule, supply a comma-separated list:

 // ignore: invalid_assignment, const_initialized_with_non_constant_value const x = y;